Adhesion railway

 An adhesion railway relies on adhesion traction to move the train, and is the most widespread and common type of railway in the world.
-Adhesion traction is the friction between the drive wheels and the steel rail.
-Since the vast majority of railways are adhesion railways, the term adhesion railway is used only when it is necessary to distinguish adhesion railways from railways moved by other means, such as by a stationary engine pulling on a cable attached to the cars or by a pinion meshing with a rack.
+Adhesion traction is the frictional grip force between the locomotive's drive wheels and the steel rail.
+Because the vast majority of railways are adhesion railways, the term adhesion railway is only used when it is necessary to distinguish adhesion railways from other types of railways with trains that are moved by other methods, such as by a stationary engine or motor pulling on a cable or chain attached to the carriages, or by a pinion gear meshing with a rack.

-The friction between the wheels and rails occurs in the wheel–rail interface or contact patch.
-The traction force, the braking forces and the centering forces all contribute to stable running.
-However, running friction increases costs, due to higher fuel consumption and increased maintenance needed to address fatigue damage and wear on rail heads and on the wheel rims and rail movement from traction and braking forces.
+The friction between the wheels and rails occurs in the wheel–rail interface, or contact patch.
+The traction force, the braking forces and the centering forces all contribute to stable, smooth running.
+However, running friction increases costs, due to higher fuel and energy consumption and increased maintenance work needed to address fatigue damage and wear on rail heads and on the wheel rims, and rail movement from traction and braking forces.

 Variation of friction coefficient

-Traction or friction is reduced when the top of the rail is wet or frosty or contaminated with grease, oil or decomposing leaves which compact into a hard slippery lignin coating.
+Traction, or friction, is reduced when the top of the rail is wet or frosty or contaminated with grease, oil or decomposing leaves, which compact into a hard slippery lignin coating.
 Leaf contamination can be removed by applying "Sandite" (a gel–sand mix) from maintenance trains, using scrubbers and water jets, and can be reduced with long-term management of railside vegetation.
 Locomotives and trams use sand to improve traction when driving wheels start to slip.